 6H5.
-Dropped Races All races and events count toward the team and individual omniums for the regular season championship.
+Dropped Races All races and events count toward the team omnium for the regular season championship.

 6H6.
 Conference Championships Points earned at a conference championship for both the team and individual are worth double those of the regular season.